wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 DNP3 is a multilayer protocol that is used between components in process automation systems in electric and water companies.

-IPv4 uses 32 bits.
-IPv6 uses 128 bits, has built-in IPSec
+IPv4 uses 32 bits.<br />
+IPv6 uses 128 bits, has built-in IPSec.
+Sends Solicited Node (ICMP) Multicast Address unicast to a single node to resolve MAC addr. concatenated with 104-bit addr.
+SLAAC (StateLess Address Auto Configuration) to auto configure based on network prefix.

-Private addresses:
+Private addresses: REMEMBER:
    * Class A 10.0.0.0–10.255.255.255
    * Class B 172.16.0.0–172.31.255.255
    * Class C 192.168.0.0–192.168.255.255 in range of addresses is from 192.0.0.0 to 223.255.255.255.